 Where you can get a child restraint

-Child restraints are sold in department stores, larger toy shops and shops that sell baby supplies.
+Child restraints are sold in shops that specialise in baby supplies, department stores and larger toy shops.
 You can rent child restraints from the Plunket Society, other community groups and some companies.

 The cost of renting child restraints can vary.
 Sometimes Work and Income New Zealand can provide financial assistance.